 Though infertility research is limited, some work has been done on the impact of air pollution on the health of newborn babies.
 In 2014, scholars associated birth delivery data with nearby air pollution quality in Delhi for over 10,500 birth records.
 The study suggested that dangerous gases commonly found in polluted air could affect the health of newly born babies, leading to weight complications or premature death.

 The bad news is that air pollution levels are, in fact, extremely high in most Indian cities, which could increase the number of preterm births; India already has the highest number of premature births globally.
 Other studies conducted outside of India confirm findings on low birth weight and in some cases, high infant or perinatal mortality.

 Overall, there is a wealth of evidence (much of which we haven’t listed here) which suggests negative effects of air pollution on fertility and newborn baby health.
 Though many of these studies need to be replicated in India, it’s likely that the effects will be no different here.
 In order to reduce negative health outcomes of air pollution, doctors suggest limiting outdoor activity and physical activity when possible.

-For cleaner air indoors, try out the Sqair!
+Not so into Do-It-Youself?
+Try out the Sqair!
 The most cost-effective (and beautiful!) air purifier in the world.